neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 the autowiring feature.
 All dependencies have to be declared explicitly in the object configuration.

-To save you from writing large configuration files, FLOW3 supports a second type of setter methods: By convention all methods whose name start with ``inject`` are considered as setters for setter injection.
+To save you from writing large configuration files, TYPO3 Flow supports a second type of setter methods: By convention all methods whose name start with ``inject`` are considered as setters for setter injection.
 For those methods no further configuration is necessary, dependencies will be autowired (if autowiring is not disabled):